Route to GraphQL servers

 East-west routing

-To route requests from clients that are internal to your Gloo Gateway setup, such as if you use Gloo Mesh, you can use the following route table template.
+Route requests from clients that are internal to your Gloo Gateway setup, such as if you use Gloo Mesh.
 Note that because the GraphQL destination references a GraphQLSchema resource instead of a service, the value of hosts is arbitrary, as long as the request from the client app matches the host.

 apiVersion: networking.gloo.solo.io/v2